wisarootl/design-patterns-in-python/README.md

 # Brief Description

-This is my note for [Design Pattern in Python corse](https://www.udemy.com/course/design-patterns-python/)
+This is my note for [Design Pattern in Python](https://www.udemy.com/course/design-patterns-python/) course

 # Gamma Categorization (Gang of Four Design Patterns)